goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ## Flight Modes
 - Leave all Flight Modes to stabilize for now.
 Will set them during Preflight.

-## Batt Mon
+## Battery Monitor
-- Analog Voltage and Current; Other; etc ; [insert ss]
+- [Configure](https://ardupilot.org/copter/docs/common-power-module-configuration-in-mission-planner.html) the Analog Voltage and Current Monitor
+- For the MRo ACSP4 Power Module we use the following settings:
+  - Moniter:  Analog and Voltage
+  - Sensor: Other
+  - APM Ver: Pixhawk
+  - Volt/volt: 13.4545
+  - Amp/volt: 36.3636

+- Reboot the PixRacer
-- Plug in flight battery and check values in HUD.
-Wiki for more?
+- Plug in flight battery and check values in Mission Planner.

+Note - In order to obtain correct voltage and current values it is important to [calibrate](https://ardupilot.org/copter/docs/common-power-module-configuration-in-mission-planner.html#calibration) your power module.
+A power analyzer, or similar device, will be required.
+The video shows how to measure current with props reversed.
+If you use that method please be careful.
+{: .notice--primary}

 ## Motor Setup
 - Wiki Pages